sarathfrancis90/arcgis-pro-sdk/APIRefGuide/API_Guide.md

 1570,1572,1573,1574,1584,1587,1591

-Refer to [SDK Gallery](http://sdkgallery)and the link  __“API Reference Build Warnings”__ to check your respective XML compiler warnings from the build:
+Refer to [SDK Gallery](http://sdkgallery) and the link  __“API Reference Build Warnings”__ to check your respective XML compiler warnings from the build:

 The intention is that SDK Leads and other authors will make a complete pass over all their respective source code areas adding comments to the required types and members to remove all compiler warnings.